-14.9 million people are in need of humanitarian assistance inside Syria, including 6.3 million IDPs.
+14.9 million people are in need of humanitarian assistance in Syria, including 6.3 million IDPs.

-Clashes are ongoing in ar Raqqa, Homs, Deir-ez-Zor city, and Hama.
+Clashes are ongoing in Dara, ar Raqqa, Homs, and Hama governorates and Deir-ez-Zor city.
 After more than a month of decreased clashes between parties involved in the ceasefire, fighting has started again in mid-February between the SAA and opposition armed groups, including the FSA.
 The Turkish army recently increased activity in Aleppo governorate, targeting both Islamic State and the Kurdish YPG.

 INFORM measures Syria's risk of humanitarian crisis and disaster to be very high, at 6.9/10.
 The intensity of highly violent conflict in the country is of particular concern . ?